-Where a KA10 panel has been held (early to mid ST5), the panel will produce a report to the registrar and their educational supervisor which includes recommendations for development that may be helpful during the remaining months of training.
+Where a KA10 panel has been held (usually late ST4 to mid ST5), the panel will produce a report to the registrar and their educational supervisor which includes recommendations for development that may be helpful during the remaining months of training.
+See guidance on KA10 formative assessments.